The main difference between the crimes of pimping and pandering are:

 These penalties become harsher if a person is accused of pimping or pandering a minor.
 More severe penalties include:

-- registering as a sex offender if the prostitute is a minor under the age of 18, and
+- sex offender registration if the prostitute is a minor under the age of 18, and

-- facing a maximum prison term of eight years if the prostitute is a minor under the age of 16.
+- facing a maximum prison sentence of eight years if the prostitute is a minor under the age of 16.

 What are California’s misdemeanor pimping and pandering laws?

-Penal Code 653.23 PC is the California statute that sets forth misdemeanor pimping and pandering laws.
+Penal Code 653.23 PC is the California law that sets forth misdemeanor pimping and pandering laws.

 This code section makes it a misdemeanor offense for a person to supervise or aid a prostitute.
 Acts that may get charged as crimes under this statute include: